spyder-ide/spyder-docs/doc/installation.rst

    Also, the Spyder versions they install may be out of date relative to the current release, and thus be missing the latest features and bug fixes.

-   Therefore, we recommend you switch to our :ref:`standalone_installers_ref` (Windows and macOS) or a :ref:`installation-conda` if you encounter installation issues you are unable to solve on your own.
+   Therefore, we recommend you switch to our :ref:`install-standalone` (Windows and macOS) or a :ref:`install-conda` if you encounter installation issues you are unable to solve on your own.

+.. _install-windows:

 Windows
 ~~~~~~~